Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Verify `Add Application` links to documentation.

 ## Database Access
-Some tests are marked with "coverved by E2E test" and automatically completed by default.
-In cases the E2E test is flaky or disabled, deselect the task for manualy testing.

 - [ ] Connect to a database within a local cluster.
   - [ ] Self-hosted Postgres.
     - [ ] verify that cancelling a Postgres request works. (`select pg_sleep(10)` followed by ctrl-c is a good query to test.)
   - [ ] Self-hosted MySQL.
-    - [ ] MySQL server version reported by Teleport is correct.
   - [ ] Self-hosted MariaDB.
   - [ ] Self-hosted MongoDB.
   - [ ] Self-hosted CockroachDB.